 It used to be that organisations considering a new sales or marketing system were forced to choose between power and ease of use.
-In our experience, larger entities only expected to get around 80% of their requirements from leading platforms.
+In our experience on our journey to becoming an Elite-tier HubSpot solutions partner, larger entities only expected to get around 80% of their requirements from leading platforms.

 The introduction of HubSpot's 'Enterprise' packages (Marketing Hub, Sales Hub and Service Hub) changes this landscape.
 Now, ease-of-use meets advanced capabilities, offering scalability and control to those with complex needs.
 No longer do you have to spend on more expensive software or tie yourself to a custom CRM to meet your requirements.

-Now that this option is on the table, you'll be asking, "is it right for me?"
-What type of organisations will benefit from Hubspot Enterprise, what are the costs, and which features can you get that aren't available in HubSpot Professional?
-Read on to find out the differences when it's HubSpot Pro vs Enterprise.
+Now that this option's on the table, you'll be asking, "is it right for me?"
+What type of organisations will benefit from HubSpot Enterprise, what are the costs, and which features can you get that aren't available in HubSpot Professional?

 Is yours an enterprise organisation?
 What does this mean?
 Does this mean HubSpot Enterprise is only right for that kind of organisation?